jxxcarlson/elm-review-install-code/README.md

 May 14, 2024

-This aim of this project is to write a set of elm-review rules which make it easy to add new abilities to an exising Elm app.
+This aim of this project is to write a set of elm-review rules which make it easy to add new abilities to an existing Elm app.
 For example, there is a "magic-token" authentification system for Lamdera apps at [jxxcarlson/kitchen-sink](https://github.com/jxxcarlson/kitchen-sink).
 While the code from this app can be extracted by hand and implanted